pombredanne/gohttpware/jsonp/README.md

 # JSONP Go http middleware

 JSONP is a common technique used to communicate with a JSON-serving Web Service with a Web browser over cross-domains, in place of a XHR request.
-There is lots of JSONP information out there, but the tl;dr on it is a Javascript http client requesting JSONP will write a `<script>` tag to the head of a page, with the `src` to the API endpoint, with the addition of a `callback` (or `jsonp`) query parameter  that is represents randomly-named listening function that will parse the request when it comes back from the server.
+There is a lot written about JSONP out there, but the tl;dr on it is a Javascript http client requesting JSONP will write a `<script>` tag to the head of a page, with the `src` to an API endpoint, with the addition of a `callback` (or `jsonp`) query parameter that represents a randomly-named listener function that will parse the request when it comes back from the server.

-This middleware will work with anything that support standard `http.Handler`.
+This middleware will work with anything that supports standard `http.Handler`.
 The code is small, so go read it, but it just buffers the response from the rest of the chain, and if its a JSON request with a callback, then it will wrap the response in the callback function before writing it to the actual response writer.